PrometheanDissident/prometheandissident.github.io/pages/race.md

 Moving from a homogenous school district to one in which two racial groups have equal population shares is associated with lower school performance, holding educational spending constant<ref>https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1536-7150.2010.00721.x</ref>.
 Ethnic diversity also appears to increase the probability of classroom disruption in schools, although in countries with a more inclusive migration policy students are at least less harmed by the ethnic diversity effect<ref>https://www.tandfonline.com/doi/abs/10.1080/03055698.2015.955750</ref>.

-So much of the research on the social effects suggests that ethnic diversity can increase conflict.
+So much of the research on the social effects suggests that ethnic diversity can increase conflict and decrease social trust.
+However, these effects appear on the whole small.
+The most substantial quantitative overview of the literature is from Dinesen et al. (2020) who conducted a meta-analysis of the effects of ethic diversity on social trust.
+While the relationship was negative, the meta-estimate of the partial correlation was −0.0256, suggesting a very small but still signficant relationship between diversity and social trust<ref>https://www.annualreviews.org/content/journals/10.1146/annurev-polisci-052918-020708</ref>.
+This should occur similarly with other relationships like the conflict relationship should sufficient research be done to warrant meta-analyzing the data.

 #### <span style="background-color:yellow">Economic Effects: Mixed</span>